STEPUP: Competitive Employment Training Program

 Are you eligible to apply for the STEPUP program?

-Any individual, 18-35 years old, with an IDD living in St. Louis County who is interested in obtaining or maintaining competitive employment may be eligible to apply for the STEPUP program.
+Any individual, 18-35 years old, with an IDD living in St. Louis or Jefferson County who is interested in obtaining or maintaining competitive employment may be eligible to apply for the STEPUP program.
 In order to successfully access the program’s curriculum, individuals must demonstrate foundational soft and hard skills as defined below: